-- 12 oz blackberries
+- 12 oz fresh blackberries

-- 1 Tbsp granulated sugar
+- 1 Tablespoon granulated sugar

-- 2 tsp lemon juice
+- 2 teaspoon lemon juice

 - 4 5-inch square puff pastry sheets, thawed

-- 1/3 cup honey cream cheese
+- ⅓ cup honey cream cheese (recipe follows)

-Honey Cream Cheese
+Honey Cream Cheese:

-- 4 oz cream cheese, room temperature
+- 4 oz cream cheese, room temp

-- 1/4 cup unsalted butter, softened
+- ¼ cup unsalted butter, softened

 - 1 cup powdered sugar

-- 1 Tbsp honey
+- 1 Tablespoon honey

-- pinch of sea salt
+- pinch of kosher salt

-- Preheat oven to 350 degrees F.
+- Preheat oven to 375°F.

 - Line baking sheet with parchment paper.
 Place puff pastry squares on baking sheet.
 Add a heaping 1 Tbsp of honey cream cheese in the center of each puff pastry square.
-Spread cream cheese, leaving about 1/2-inch border around the puff pastry square.
-Fold in about 1/4-inch of puff pastry all around the square.
+Spread cream cheese, leaving about ½-inch border around the puff pastry square.
+Fold in about ¼-inch of puff pastry all around the square.

 - Bake for 30-35 minutes until puff pastry edges has risen and puff pastry is golden brown in the color.
 Remove from oven and let pastries cool in pan for 5 minutes before transferring to a wire rack to cool.
 Sprinkle sifted powdered sugar over pastries before serving.
 Enjoy warm or at room temperature.